ryppl/Boost2Git/README.markdown

 In the rewrite, we dropped several features of svn2git that aren't needed for Boost, most notably incremental conversions.
-The dropped features could be brought back without too much difficulty, but unleess someone else takes over maintenance of this project, they are unlikely to get addressed.
+The dropped features could be brought back without too much difficulty, but unless someone else takes over maintenance of this project, they are unlikely to get addressed.
 The
 [issue tracker](https://github.com/ryppl/Boost2Git/issues?state=open)
 is our record of what can or should still be done.